Jack Dawson – Heart Stopper

 Jack was very sensitive and wasn’t keen to have anyone touch his back with a new saddle so after Jack’s rest he was brought slowly back into work.

-Jack happily wore the Equilibrium Therapy Magnetic back pad underneath his stable blanket every night and over time both the Equilibrium Therapy Magnetic back pad and the Equilibrium Therapy Massage pad have helped him significantly.
-In Jack’s case the magnets in the back pad help aid active regeneration of cells penetrating deep into the body tissue.
-In addition the magnets cause a slight warming of the treated area, improving circulation and accelerating the influx of nutrients and removal of toxins.
+Jack happily wore the Equilibrium Magnetic back pad underneath his stable blanket every night and over time both the Equilibrium Magnetic back pad and the Equilibrium Massage pad have helped him significantly.

-The Equilibrium Therapy Massage Pad is used on Jack almost everyday.
+The Equilibrium Massage Pad was used on Jack almost everyday.
 He always has a session before he is ridden, helping warm up his back considerably before anyone gets on.
 (You can tell if Jack hasn’t had his massage!)
-Massage Therapy improves circulation, enhancing muscle tone and increasing flexibility as well as improving top-line and reducing stiffness which is ideal for Jack.
-The massage helps the breakdown of old scar tissue, preventing injury and aids the repair of muscle fibres.

-Both of these products have helped Jack’s back noticeably, aiding him to become suppler in many movements, being physically able to engage his hindquarters and stay in a more consistent outline.
+Both of these products have helped Jack’s back noticeably, aiding him to become more supple in many movements, being physically able to engage his hindquarters and stay in a more consistent outline.

 John Berry says